MyMirelHub/TwitterSentiment/Readme.md

-# Tutorial: Sentiment nalysis on streaming data using Azure Databricks
+# Tutorial: Sentiment Analysis on streaming data using Azure Databricks

 This will be an adaption of the microsoft tutorial with current twitter API constraints.
 The tutorial can be found at: